hcn1519/TILSwift/README.md

 Sometimes we need to initialize struct which conforms `Codable` protocol in different ways when initializing it.

-For example, your struct has 'Bool' type property, but your server API send that property with `Int` type.
-In this case, if your job is only for `decode` it does not matters.
+For example, your struct has `Bool` type property, but your server API send that property with `Int` type.
+In this case, if your job is only for `decode`, it does not matters.
 However if you try to `encode` that property to `Bool` type, you will get in trouble.
 To resolve this kind of situation, you can give your `CodingUserInfo` to your `decoder` and initialize both cases.

 1. Give your `decoder` some `userInfo` whatever you want.